 - Minnesota has spent over \$500 million on landfill cleanup, with hundreds of millions more needed in the future.
 The state must prioritize funding for reduction, reuse and recycling to keep waste out of landfills. - More than \$50 million worth of recyclables is lost to the waste stream each year in Partnership counties.
-Greater investment will allow these materials to contribute to Minnesota's production economy and jobs. - Organics recycling is the biggest opportunity to avoid landfilling and to reduce harmful greenhouse gas emissions from waste.
-Up to 55% of greenhouse gas emissions from landfills come from burying food waste.
-Organics recycling cannot happen without investing in collection, processing capacity and education. - Waste reduction and reuse deliver the best environmental payoffs.
-Current efforts such as Fix-It Clinics are only a start-bigger impacts require more resources.
+Greater recycling investment will get these materials into Minnesota's production economy and grow jobs. - Up to 55% of greenhouse gas emissions from landfills come from burying food waste.
+Organics recycling is the biggest opportunity to avoid landfilling and to reduce harmful emissions.
+Organics recycling requires investing in collection, processing capacity and education. - Waste reduction and reuse deliver the greatest environmental payoffs.
+Current efforts such as countyrun Fix-It Clinics are only a start-bigger impacts require more resources.